Semantics3/semantics3-java/README.md

 ## Sample Queries

-The following queries show you how to interface with some of the core functionality of the Semantics3 Products API:
+The following queries show you how to interface with some of the core functionality of the Semantics3 Products API :

 ### Explore the Category Tree